gitlabhq/gitlabhq/doc/user/permissions.md

 | See events in the system              |                 |             |          | ✓      |
 | Admin interface                       |                 |             |          | ✓      |

-## Builds permissions
+### Build permissions

 > Changed in GitLab 8.12.

-GitLab 8.12 has a completely redesigned build permission system.
+GitLab 8.12 has a completely redesigned build permissions system.
 Read all about the [new model and its implications][new-mod].

 This table shows granted privileges for builds triggered by specific types of